 That’s why we asked you to use and share our thirty-second risk-checker.
 It asks three simple questions on age, ethnicity and family history of prostate cancer to identify men at higher risk and give them the tools and knowledge to speak to their doctor.

 Our campaign is off to a great start thanks to you.
 But we must keep up momentum over the coming months.
-77,092 men used our risk checker, discovered they are at higher risk and used our information to help make the conversation with their GP easier.
+Over 100,000 men at higher risk have used our risk checker, found out their risk level and used our information to help make the conversation with their GP easier.
 Our Specialist Nurses also hosted a webinar on prostate cancer, and what to expect when you speak to the doctor.

 Making sure men get safe access to the best drugs